-With 2023 set to be another year bumper year for staycations in the UK, and guests more tech savvy than ever before, there’s a huge opportunity for hotels of all shapes and sizes to seize the positive transformational benefits technology has to offer.
+With 2023 set to be another year bumper year for staycations in the UK, and guests more tech-savvy than ever before, there’s a huge opportunity for hotels of all shapes and sizes to seize the positive transformational benefits technology has to offer.
 Here are our six top tips to help hoteliers hit the ground running this year to capitalise on the opportunities this staycation boom brings.

 1. Personalise the guest experience